mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingReferenceApplication/ReadMe.md

 The main changes and new functionalities are listed below:

 1. It supports the protocol version 1.10
-2. It is ready for IOP
+2. It is ready for IOP - implements selected test cases described in PubSub_Proto_test_matrix_v0.4_docx.
+DataSet fields collection and destination address/port is configurable.

 Assembly Version:       1.00.09; Assembly Date:          2015-11-02